hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - People treat Rinsta and Finsta differently because they are targeting different audiences.

-- Since people might have multiple accounts in the same social medium and use these accounts differently, surveying people their experiences of using this medium might lead to wrong conclusions.
+- Since people might have multiple accounts in the same social media and use these accounts differently, surveying people their experiences of using this medium might lead to wrong conclusions.

 2. Türkay, S., Formosa, J., Adinolf, S., Cuthbert, R., & Altizer, R. (2020, April).
 See no evil, hear no evil, speak no evil: How collegiate players define, experience and cope with toxicity.
 In *Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems* (pp. 1-13).